 What to do

-- Dispense a drop of essential oil on a paper strip.
+- Dispense a drop of essential oil on each paper strip.

-- Allow to dry for 24 hours (might take 48 hours for thick oils like Sandalwood).
+- Allow to dry for 24 hours (It might take 48 hours for thick oils like Sandalwood to dry).

 Chromatography Experiment with Permanent Markers